 For the second we run into trouble because we have two kinds of dependencies, direct and indirect.
 The direct dependency is easy, the testing can recurse on the same Target instance; however for the indirect dependency we need to establish the Target of that indirect dependency.
-For example, if the target were a web service, the direct dependency could be an OWS Common level Conformance Class but the indirect dependency could be towards a data model Conformance Class and what we would want is that the service be tested against the OWS Common level Conformance Class but that the service's output be tested against the data model Conformance Class.
+For example, if the target were a web service, the direct dependency could be an OWS Common level Conformance Class but the indirect dependency could be towards a data model Conformance Class and what we would want is that the service be tested against the OWS Common level Conformance Class.
 Unfortunately we don't know in general what the role played by the indirect dependency.
 Do we drop testing of indirect dependencies?
 (It actually seems like these should be part of specific requirements.)